-1. A child sex offender is prohibited from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present unless specifically permitted by statute (720 ILCS 5/11-9.3).
-See School Board policies 4:175, Convicted Child Sex Offender; Screening; Notifications; 8:030, Visitors to and Conduct on School Property; and 8:030-E1 Definition of Child Sex Offender.
+- A child sex offender is prohibited from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present unless specifically permitted by statute.
+720 ILCS 5/11-9.3.
+See School Board policies 4:175, Convicted Child Sex Offender; Screening; Notifications; 8:030, Visitors to and Conduct on School Property; and administrative procedure 8:030-AP1, Definition of Child Sex Offender.

-2. Law enforcement must notify schools of offenders who reside or are employed in the county.
-See: (a) Sex Offender Community Notification Law,730 ILCS 152/ and (b) Murderer and Violent Offender Against Youth Community Notification Law, 730 ILCS 154/75-105.
+- Law enforcement must notify schools of offenders who reside or are employed in the county.
+See: (a) Sex Offender Community Notification Law, 730 ILCS 152/, and (b) Murderer and Violent Offender Against Youth Community Notification Law, 730 ILCS 154/75-154/105.
 These laws are hereafter referred to as “offender notification laws.”
 See also policy 4:175, Convicted Child Sex Offender; Screening; Notifications.

-3. The School Code (105 ILCS 5/10-21.9, 5/21B-5 and 5/21B-80) lists criminal offenses that disqualify an individual from District employment if the individual was convicted.
-105 ILCS 5/20-21.9 requires any person hired by the District to submit to a fingerprint-based criminal history records check through (a) the Illinois State Police (ISP) for an individual’s Criminal History Records Information (CHRI) and (b) the FBI’s national crime information databases.
-The law also requires a school district to check two Illinois offender databases for each applicant, which are (a) the Statewide Sex Offender Registry,www.isp.state.il.us/sor/ and (b) the Statewide Murderer and Violent Offender Against Youth Registry, www.isp.state.il.us/cmvo/.
+The School Code 105 ILCS 5/10-21.9, 5/21B-5 and 5/21B-80 lists criminal offenses that disqualify an individual from District employment if the individual was convicted.
+105 ILCS 5/20-21.9 requires any person hired by the District to submit to a fingerprint-based criminal history records check through (a) the Ill.
+Dept. of State Police (ISP) for an individual’s Criminal History Records Information (CHRI), and (b) the Federal Bureau of Investigation (FBI) national crime information databases.
+The law also requires a school district to initially check two publicly-available Illinois offender databases for each applicant being considered for hire and, if hired, repeatedly at least once every five years that an individual remains employed by the District, which are (a) the Statewide Sex Offender Registry, www.isp.state.il.us/sor/, and (b) the Statewide Murderer and Violent Offender Against Youth Registry, www.isp.state.il.us/cmvo/.
 Obtaining the results of the fingerprint-based criminal history records check and review of the database registries is a complete criminal history records check as required by the School Code.
-See Board policy 5:030, Hiring Process and Criteria; 5:030-AP2, Investigations and Background Checks, and ISBE’s non-regulatory guidance document, Criminal History Records Information (CHRI) Checks for Certified and Non-certified School Personnel, at: www.isbe.net/pdf/guidance_chr.pdf.
+See policy 5:030, Hiring Process and Criteria; administrative procedure 5:030-AP2, Investigations; and ISBE’s non-regulatory guidance document, Criminal History Records Information (CHRI) Checks for Certified and Non-certified School Personnel, at: www.isbe.net/Documents/guidance_chr.pdf

-4. Note: A District may also check the National Sex Offender Public Registry, www.nsopr.gov; however, the same information will likely appear in the information furnished by the FBI.
+- Note: A District may also check the National Sex Offender Public Website, nsopw.gov/; however, the same information will likely appear in the information furnished by the FBI.

-5. The provisions in the School Code described above also apply to employees of persons or firms holding contracts with a school district who have direct, daily contact with students (105 ILCS 5/21B-80(c)10-21.9(f)).
-See administrative procedures 4:060-AP3, Criminal History Records Check of Contractor Employees, and 5:030-AP2, Investigations and Background Checks.
+- The provisions in the School Code described above also apply to employees of persons or firms holding contracts with a school district who have direct, daily contact with students.
+105 ILCS 5/10-21.9(f).
+See administrative procedures 4:060-AP3, Criminal History Records Check of Contractor Employees; 5:030-AP2, Investigations.

-6. Conviction of an offense listed in 105 ILCS 5/21B-80(c) results in the automatic suspension or revocation of the individual’s license.
-Conviction of an offense listed in 105 ILCS 5/21B-80(b), depending upon whether the individual’s sentence has been satisfactorily completely and seven years have passed since that date, may result in automatic suspension or revocation of the individual’s license.
+- Conviction of an offense listed in 105 ILCS 5/21B-80(c) results in the automatic suspension or revocation of the individual’s license.
+Conviction of an offense listed in 105 ILCS 5/21B-80(b), depending upon whether the individual’s sentence has been satisfactorily completed and seven years have passed since that date, may result in automatic suspension or revocation of the individual’s license.

 Receipt of Information from Law Enforcement